caphilpott/sql-challenge/README.md

 salaries,
 and titles

-I copied the 6 create table statements into and excel file to start the ERD sketching process.
+I copied the 6 create table statements into an excel file to start the ERD sketching process.

 With a few tweaks of the create table code using find and replace, identifying the required primary and foreign keys and their referential links, I converted the select statements into a physical ERD.
 I also used this stage of the process to identify the necessary load order once the foreign keys were applied.